OpenSPP/documentation/docs/glossary.rst

    Identification
        Action or process of identifying a person (cf. “:term:`authentication<authentication>`”).
-In its initial occurrence, it typically involves the assignation of an identity number (which is often unique) and the issuance of an identity credential which, alone or with the support of some other :term:`authentication<authentication>` factor (e.g., biometrics), is subsequently used to prove or authenticate a person’s identity.
+In its initial occurrence, it typically involves the assignation of an identity number (which is often unique) and the issuance of an identity credential which, alone or with the support of some other authentication factor (e.g., biometrics), is subsequently used to prove or authenticate a person’s identity.

        | 🇫🇷 Identification
        | 🇪🇸 Identificación